JesseNReynolds/LearningNode/Notes.md

 # DAY
 - Done for the day, was busy this morning.
 Won't have time to do much tomorrow, but should be able to do a lot Friday.
 - Pick up from https://www.youtube.com/watch?v=Oe421EPjeBE&t=5669s

+# HTTP Module Setup
+## 04-built-in-modules
+- This will be brief because there will be lots more HTTP coming up.
+- In the future we will be using Express to abstract some of the HTTP modules functionality
+- With default HTTP module we can use if/else to route for paths and a badpath page

+# Break
+- Only had a few minutes before a meeting, back after.

+# NPM
+- BUT WAIT THERE'S MORE
+- You're quite probably not the first person to try to do something like the thing you're doing.
+It's often worth checking if someone else has done the thing and shared the thing.
+- Use NPM to
+  - Reuse our own code
+  - Use code from other devs
+  - Share your code with other devs
+- NPM calls reusable code a package
+  - You may also hear dependency or module, they're often used interchangeably
+- THERE IS NO QUALITY CONTROL, USE YOUR HEAD
+  - If weekly downloads are high, it's likely a solid package
+- When pushing to github, no reason to include the node_modules.